-Brazil has among the most flexible regulations on gene editing and other new breeding techniques (NBTs) of crops and animals.
-Sweeping changes introduced in January 2018 determined that NBTs should not be regulated as transgenic GMOs because no genes are inserted from other (e.g. foreign) species.
+Gene edited crops and food are regulated as conventional plants unless they contain foreign DNA, after a dossier is submitted to determine if they are exempt.
+Changes introduced in January 2018 determined that most NBTs should not be regulated as transgenic GMOs because no genes are inserted from other (e.g. foreign) species.
 Each product is evaluated on a case-by-case-basis.
 Regulations focus on the characteristics of the final product, as does the US, rather than the process used to create the product, as is the case in the EU.
 The government assesses the risk level of each newly developed food or animal, whether new genetic material was introduced and whether the product has already been approved for commercialization in other countries.

 - Hornless cows: In October 2018, the National Technical Biosafety Commission (CTNBio) determined that gene-edited hornless cows (edited using TALENS gene-editing tools) developed in cooperation with the US firm Recombinetics are conventional animals.
 As of 2019, this project is on hold as researchers develop a new line of hornless cows using CRISPR.